JLohani/Page-Layout/README.md

 # Page-Layout
-In this i have designed a layout thaat looks like a register/notebook page.
+In this i have designed a layout that looks like a register/notebook page.

 There are two folders:
 1. With CSS